 - Eager to learn and participate in all aspects of philanthropy

 - Responsible and driven to complete a year-long fellowship

-Each year, the President’s Fellows program begins in the fall semester and continues until the end of the spring semester in May.
-The program is currently only available to African American male students who will be starting their sophomore or junior year this fall at Allen University, Benedict College, Claflin University, or South Carolina State University.
+Each year, the President’s Fellows program begins in the Fall semester and continues until the end of the Spring semester in May.
+The program is currently available to African American male students who will be starting their sophomore or junior year this fall at Allen University, Benedict College, Claflin University, or South Carolina State University.

 Meet our Fellows